THE Guide To Private Tours In Berlin

 Obviously, a private tour comes at a very different price point than the average public tour does.

 However, if you factor in the time you save, the fact that you will be spared exposure to that somehow inevitable person who feels compelled to blurt out a million annoying comments on every public tour, and the access to special places and information that might end up being otherwise invisible, a private tour starts to look more attractive by the second.

 Although when approaching the subject of guided tours in Berlin, it is reasonable to expect that your starting point may be a general overview tour of the city (often called a Berlin Highlights tour).
 However, depending on the guide you approach to work with, and your level of interest, it is worth considering what in particular you are interested in exploring, what themes, chapters in German history, areas of the city etc…

 Most guides will offer tours based on themes, with the general register consisting of a Third Reich tour – a Cold War tour – a Jewish Heritage tour – perhaps also tours focusing on more modern elements such as the city’s Graffiti and Street Art scene.

-As most professional guides also have academic backgrounds in certain fields, you can find that their specialties extend to the type of tours they offer in the city – such as Modern Architecture tours and, if their background is in the culinary arts – Gourmet Food Tours are become a more frequent sight.
+As most professional guides in Berlin also have academic backgrounds in certain fields, you can find that their specialities extend to the type of tours they offer in the city – such as Modern Architecture tours and, if their background is in the culinary arts – perhaps Culinary Tours of the city’s gourmet food scene or local specialties.